 My work ski trip brought me to Villars-sur-Ollon.
-In my experience, the Swiss ski resorts are convenient for weekend trips and well-equipped to handle large groups, but are not quite as picturesque as their French and Italian counterparts.
-However, once you get to the top of the ski lift, the mountain views are equally breathtaking.
+In my experience, Swiss ski resorts are convenient for weekend trips.
+They’re well-equipped for large groups, but are not as picturesque as their French and Italian counterparts.
+However, the mountain views are still breathtaking from the top.

-We stayed in the Eurotel Victoria which was a large, functional hotel with decent food.
-Its best quality by far was its excellent location: right next door to a ski rental shop, just a few minutes down the road from the gondola up to the pistes, and directly opposite the end of one of the long blue runs.
-The hotel also has a pool, steam room and sauna which, although appreciated, are probably not put to best use with work colleagues.
+We stayed in the Eurotel Victoria, a functional hotel with decent food.
+Its best quality was its location.
+Right next door to a ski rental shop, just a few minutes down the road from the gondola up to the pistes, and directly opposite of the long blue runs.
+The hotel also has a pool, steam room, and a sauna.

-While there are not a lot of après-ski options on the mountain there are some cozy bars and restaurants in town.
+While there aren’t many après-ski options on the mountain, there are some cozy bars and restaurants in town.
 We enjoyed a fantastic dinner at Restaurant Vieux-Villars.
-The set menu included raclette, beef fondue and a choice of delicious deserts.
+The set menu included raclette and beef fondue.

-After dinner we went to the Moon Boot bar which was attempting to be swanky and served fun cocktails, but the techno music soon drove us into the arms of the one cheesy night club in town – the strangely named El Gringo – which was crowded and charged a CHF 20 cover but kept us dancing until four in the morning.
+After dinner, we went to the Moon Boot bar which served fun cocktails, but the techno music soon drove us into the arms of the one cheesy night club in town – El Gringo.

 Piste: Too many steep drag lifts including the dreaded double T-bar.
 Otherwise a good variety of pistes for all levels.
 Brave and patient skiers can take a bus and many lifts up to the Glacier 3000 ski area at the top of the mountain.

-Après ski: My favourite après ski location was a little log cabin bar across from the Eurotel.
-It is warm and friendly inside with picnic tables outside if you want fresh air.
-The vin chaud was delish.
+Après ski: My favorite après-ski location was a log cabin bar across from the Eurotel.
+It is warm inside with picnic tables outside if you want fresh air.

 Charm: Not the most charming ski town I’ve been to but very functional.
 Everything you need for a fun ski weekend at your fingertips.

 The catered ski chalet is the way forward.
-After spending a week in a lovely, eight person, half board, ski in-ski out chalet in Mirabel I was completely relaxed and utterly spoiled.
-We were taken care of by a lovely ski hostess who made us breakfast every morning (fresh French bread and croissants, hot porridge, eggs and bacon), left tea and cakes waiting for us in the afternoon and then made us a home cooked three-course dinner every night.
+After spending a week in a lovely, eight-person, half-board, ski-in-ski-out chalet in Mirabel, I was utterly spoiled.
+We were taken care of by a lovely ski hostess who made us breakfast every morning (fresh French bread and croissants, hot porridge, eggs and bacon), left tea and cakes waiting for us in the afternoon and then made us a home-cooked three-course dinner every night.

-I’m afraid the Trois Valleys pass (which gives you access to eight connected resorts in the area, including Courchevel and Val Thorens) was wasted on me — there were plenty of pistes in Mirabel to keep a beginner busy for a week.
+I’m afraid the Trois Valleys pass (which gives you access to eight resorts in the area, including Courchevel and Val Thorens) was a waste on me.
+There were plenty of pistes in Mirabel to keep a beginner busy for a week.

-On days when I was especially sore, tired, and couldn’t face putting on the board I found that napping, hiking up and down the switchback roads and looking around in the shops in town was all the activity I needed.
+On days when I was especially sore, I found that napping, hiking the switchback roads, and looking around in the shops in town was all the activity I needed.

-Piste: Hardly a drag lift to be found but lots of long, flat and narrow traverses which, for a cautious snowboarder, are kisses of death.
+Piste: Hardly a drag lift to be found but lots of long, flat, and narrow traverses.
+For a cautious snowboarder, those are kisses of death.

 Après ski: Lots of casual bars and restaurants in town (although we hardly left the chalet).
-In town go to La Galette which offers a large variety of savory and sweet crêpes and tempting raclette and fondue for cheese lovers.
+In town, go to La Galette, which offers a large variety of crêpes and tempting raclette and fondue.

 Charm: High marks for charm.
 Meribel is beautiful and big enough to be interesting for an entire week.